COVID-19 and Caregiving Resources

-A comprehensive list of mental health warmlines by state.
-“Warmlines were created to give people support when they just need to talk to someone.
-Speaking to someone on these calls are typically free, confidential, and run by people who understand what it’s like to struggle with mental health problems.”
+Mental Health America provides a comprehensive list of mental health warmlines by state.
+You can call a warmline for support when you just need to talk to someone.
+Speaking to someone on these calls are typically free, confidential, and run by people who understand what it’s like to struggle with mental health problems.

 COVID-19 Resources for Older Adults, Family Caregivers and Health Care Providers (John A. Hartford Foundation)

-“Resources… with information for older adults, family caregivers and health care providers.”
+The John A. Hartford Foundation provides COVID-19 resources with information for older adults, family caregivers and health care providers.